RobertTalbert/discretecs/MTH225-Winter2025/assignments/AA-HW6.md

 1. The function that assigns to each nonnegative integer its last digit.
 2. The function that assigns the next largest integer to a positive integer.
-3. The function That assigns to a bit string the number of `1` bits in the string
+3. The function that assigns to a bit string the number of `1` bits in the string

 For practice involving basic concepts of sets and set operations, you are referred to the WebWorK online homework set.